Apparel Design & Development Program Overview

 The school also offers comprehensive courses in computer applications, design, color and textiles, fashion history, business practices, and portfolio and resume development.
 Practical work experience is an integrated component of the curriculum.

-Associate Of Applied Science (A.A.S.)
-Degree, 93 Credits
+Associate of Applied Science (AAS) Degree, 95 Credits

 - Students may begin in fall quarter only; work on prerequisites can begin any quarter.

 - Apparel Design and Development is a good fit if you have an eye for detail, spatial and design sense, plus good time–management and problem–solving skills.

 - Areas of study cover the creative and technical aspects of apparel design and development including manufacturing, construction, patternmaking, specification development, computer aided design technology, color and textiles, fashion history and business.